nithin047/381k_project/README.md

 # 381k_project
-Code to simulate a hierarchy of experts for task completion
+Code to simulate a hierarchy of experts for task completion.
+Run using python3.

 Variables of interest: